delk73/synesthetic-schemas/examples/README.md

 # Synesthetic EXAMPLES

 This directory contains reference assets that demonstrate how to use the canonical schemas.
-Each JSON file includes a `$schemaRef` so it can be validated directly against the SSOT.
+Each JSON file includes a `$schema` so it can be validated directly against the SSOT.

 ---